ua0003/GMTJPemailer1/README.md

 ## Troubleshooting
 - If you are using two step verification be sure to create an app id for this program.
 Instructions for how to do this can be found at: https://support.google.com/accounts/answer/185833?hl=en
-- Run ldconfig after loading new libraries.
+- Use the following on the command line ```ldconfig``` after loading new libraries.
 - If the program hangs during the first run.
 Try re-running the command.
+- Don't use Valgrind while running this program.
+There seems to be an error with Valgrind and Valgrind will crash without sending your email.